-Film adaptation of Anton Chekhov's story of life in rural Russia during the latter part of the 19th century.
-An aging actress Arkidana pays summer visits to her brother Sorin and son Konstantin on a country estate.
-On one occasion she brings with her Trigorin, a successful novelist.
-Nina, a free and innocent girl on a neighboring estate, falls in love with Trigorin.
+An aging actress named Irina Arkidana pays summer visits to her brother Pjotr Nikolayevich Sorin and her son Konstantin on a country estate.
+On one occasion, she brings Trigorin, a successful novelist, with her.
+Nina, a free and innocent girl on a neighboring estate, falls in love with Boris Trigorin.
 As Trigorin lightly consumes and rejects Nina, so the actress all her life has consumed and rejected her son, who loves Nina.
-The victims are destroyed, the sophisticates continue on their way.
-Written by
+The victims are destroyed while the sophisticates continue on their way.

 Did You Know?